GetStream/stream-chat-android/docusaurus/docs/Android/01-basics/04-calling-sdk-methods.md

 # Calling SDK Methods

-Most SDK methods return a [`Call`](https://getstream.github.io/stream-chat-android/stream-chat-android-core/stream-chat-android-core/io.getstream.chat.android.client.call/-call/) object, which is a pending operation waiting to be executed.
+Many SDK methods return a `Call` object, which is a pending operation waiting to be executed.

-## Running calls synchronously
+### Running calls synchronously

-You can run a `Call` synchronously, in a blocking way, using the `execute` method:
+If you're on a background thread, you can run a `Call` synchronously, in a blocking way, using the `execute` method:

 ```kotlin
 // Only call this from a background thread
 val messageResult = channelClient.sendMessage(message).execute()
 ```

-## Running calls asynchronously
+### Running calls asynchronously

-You can run a `Call` asynchronously, on a background thread, using the `enqueue` method.
+You can run a `Call` asynchronously, automatically scheduled a background thread, using the `enqueue` method.
 The callback passed to `enqueue` will be called on the UI thread.

 ```kotlin
 // Safe to call from the main thread